SoyOscarRH/GestionaTuCine/README.md

 # ![alt text](Web/Media/favicon.ico) Manage Your Cinema

-This is a UNFINISHED mini proyect for a webapp that can control a cinema: Creating users and managing them, selling candy and popcorn, an the movie tickets.
+This is a UNFINISHED mini project for a webapp that can control a cinema: Creating users and managing them, selling candy and popcorn, an the movie tickets.

 All the code and documentation is in english, but all the text inside the app